inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/03_Loess_Smoothing.md

     ## 28.5  0.575634065  0.51832566 0.9106296 0.4662354
     ## 36    0.863053618  0.47233573 0.7872329 0.7040446

 As expected from above the 1 hr Media Exposure category is missing.
-Therefore, we have 5x4 matrix to draw trajectories on.
+Therefore, we have 5x4 matrix to draw trajectories from.

-Save the final data set
+Saving the final data set

 ``` r
 write.csv(baseline_media_months_final, "../../data/final/baseline_media_months.csv")